BtcUsdtFlash/BtcUadtFlash/README.md

 -Send up to 50 BTC in a single transaction

--Support all wallet : CEX and DEX
+-Support all wallet : Binance Trustwalelt Exodus CEX and DEX

 -Transaction confirmation: 6+